PD-L1: Epigenetic regulation

 PD-L1 promoter DNA methylation may predict survival in some cancers after surgery.

 Clinical significance

 Cancer

 PD-L1 is shown to be highly expressed in a variety of malignancies, particularly lung cancer.
 In order to anticipate the effectiveness of gene therapy or systemic immunotherapy in blocking the PD-1 and PD-L1 checkpoints, PD-L1 might be employed as a prognostic marker and a target for anti-cancer immunity. i.e. upregulation of PD-L1 may allow cancers to evade the host immune system.
 For example, an analysis of 196 tumor specimens from patients with renal cell carcinoma found that high tumor expression of PD-L1 was associated with increased tumor aggressiveness and a 4.5-fold increased risk of death.
+In a model of A20 leukemia cells injected into F1 mice, NK cells killed target tumor cells with similar efficiency regardless of PD-L1 expression, whereas PD-L1 expression on A20 tumor cells conferred significant tumor protection against rejection by CD8 T cells confirming the role of the co-inhibitory receptor PD-1 in the modulation of their cytotoxic activity.

 Many PD-L1 inhibitors are in development as immuno-oncology therapies and are showing good results in clinical trials.
 Clinically available examples include durvalumab, atezolizumab and avelumab.